 The federal Clean Air Act (CAA) was enacted in 1970.
+The most recent major amendments by Congress were made in 1990.
 The CAA required EPA to establish primary and secondary national ambient air quality standards.
 The CAA also required each state to prepare an air quality control plan, referred to as a State Implementation Plan.
 Section 112 of the CAA defines "hazardous air pollutants" and sets threshold limits.
-Asbestos is a federal hazardous air pollutant (40 CFR Part 61, Subpart M [National Emission Standards for Hazardous Air Pollutants, Asbestos]).
+State Plans, Policies, Regulations, and Laws